Understanding basic mail related terms: message header, reply separator, source code, message file

 Reply separators are used by CodeTwo software to recognize the right place to add a signature inside a conversation.
 If your signature is not added above the very last reply separator, see this Knowledge Base article.

 If reply separators in a conversation are missing, double-check that the signature does not contain empty paragraphs if the option to remove previous occurrences of a signature is enabled.
+Learn how to enable this option in the editor available in:

 The source code of an email is the content of this email encoded using the HTML syntax.
 The source code does not contain images or other essential information about the message (such as internet headers).